jpegleg/volcanica-pki/README.md

 ## additional setup

-Ensure the servers have the appropriate `/etc/ssh/sshd_config` and that the client side has the appropriate `~/.ssh/known_hosts` and `/etc/ssh/known_hosts` to trust the ca public key.
+Ensure the servers have the appropriate `/etc/ssh/sshd_config` and that the client side has the appropriate `~/.ssh/known_hosts` and/or `/etc/ssh/known_hosts` to trust the ca public key.